Install the CLI npm i -g @sertainly/cli # Create a package srt init expense_policy # Convert a document into BDL + tests srt convert policy.pdf # Run unit tests srt test # Run real-world cases srt test expenses.csv # Publish to Sertainly srt publish --env production

 Run srt publish to push the compiled package to Sertainly's hosted runtime.
 Pin versions per environment.
 Roll forward or back instantly.
 The CLI handles local authoring and testing; Sertainly hosts the runtime, versioning, traces, and billing.

 Single POST to /evaluate with your case data.
-Get back a deterministic verdict, reason codes, and a trace ID.
+Get back a deterministic status, channel-shaped outputs, and a trace ID.
 Same input → same output, always.
 No AI at runtime.

 AI can extract rules from documents, generate BDL, and create test cases — but every step can also be done locally with the CLI.
 AI features use credits from your plan.
 Every plan includes monthly credits, and Free or Professional can buy more anytime.

 This is what a BDL rule looks like — whether generated from a document, converted via the CLI, or written by hand.
-Publish it, and get a deterministic verdict from the API.
+Publish it, and get a deterministic decision from the API.

 You could.
 But here's what happens at scale.